 Imposed results on a weaker party cause resentment and if an opportunity for sabotage presents, you can count on things going wrong.
 Mediation will usually create a conflict management plan that the participants recognize as an effective balancing of the interests and therefore the parties are more likely to adhere to and respect the plan.

-Whether you are involved in a nasty divorce, spiteful partnership dispute, malicious property battle, malevolent probate contest, or any seemingly insurmountable fight with an apparently implacable foe, call Liaise Divorce Solutions, LLC and we will start you on the path to peace.
+Whether you are involved in a nasty divorce, spiteful partnership dispute, malicious property battle, malevolent probate contest, or any seemingly insurmountable fight with an apparently implacable foe, call Liaise Divorce Solutions and we will start you on the path to peace.